Download eBooks & Wiring Diagrams (FREE)

-9 Common Solar Installation Mistakes For Van Conversions
+9 Common Solar Installation Mistakes for Van Conversions

-Therefore, in this post we discuss the 9 most common solar installation mistakes we see in camper van conversions.
-This is an important post to read BEFORE building your solar system so that you can avoid many of the same errors we’ve seen with other camper vans.
+Therefore, in this post, we discuss the nine most common solar installation mistakes we see in camper van conversions.
+This is an important post to read BEFORE building your solar system so that you can avoid many of the same errors weโ€™ve seen with other camper vans.

-If you’re ready, let’s get to it.
+If youโ€™re ready, letโ€™s get to it.

-1. Not Enough Solar Power
+1. Not Enough Solar Wattage

-Oftentimes, we see camper vans with only one or two 100W panels on their roofs.
-But in many cases, only having 100-200W of solar isn’t enough.
-This is especially true if you plan to travel outside the summer months or intend to use power-hungry electrical devices, like an induction cook top or water heater.
+Frequently, we see camper vans with only one or two 100W panels on their roofs.
+But in many cases, only having 100-200W of solar isnโ€™t enough.
+This is especially true if you travel outside the summer months or use power-hungry electrical devices like an induction cooktop or water heater.

-Solution: That’s why we recommend readers to use our solar calculator.
-When used in conjunction with our battery calculator, these services will help you to arrive at a solar wattage size that is suitable for your energy demands.
+Solution: Thatโ€™s why we recommend readers to use our solar calculator.
+When used with our battery calculator, these services will help you arrive at a solar wattage size suitable for your energy demands.

 Free Download